open-gpdb/gpdb/gpdb-doc/markdown/analytics/postGIS.html.md

 </table>
 </div>

-**Note:** The PostGIS topology extension `postgis_topology` and the PostGIS 3D and geoprocessing extension `postgis_sfcgal` are not supported by Greenplum PostGIS and are not included in the Greenplum PostGIS extension package.
+> **Note** The PostGIS topology extension `postgis_topology` and the PostGIS 3D and geoprocessing extension `postgis_sfcgal` are not supported by Greenplum PostGIS and are not included in the Greenplum PostGIS extension package.

 For information about the PostGIS extensions, see the [PostGIS 2.5 documentation](https://postgis.net/documentation/).